MirageYM/3DModels/README.md

 # 3DModels
-A "Free" 3D models project aimed for Computer Graphics Researcher and Students.
+A "Free" 3D models project for Computer Graphics Researcher and Students.
 These models can use for any purpose.